tier4/trt-yoloXP/README.md

 This causes GPU fallback and drop inference performance.
 To efficient inference on DLAs, you need to modify your YOLOX models.
 Moreover, DLAs support only EntropyV2 quantization and you can get accuracy drop in INT8 on DLAs.
-For best accuracy on DLAs, you run YOLOX with FP16 (half) precision.
+For best accuracy on DLAs, we recommand to use YOLOXP-Opt with RELU6 which is quantization-friendly activations.

 ### Todo